 • 12 sprigs fresh sage chopped

-• 1 pound Italian bread cubed and dried (1 loaf) – see notes
+• 1 lb.
+Italian bread cubed and dried (1 loaf), or your favorite, see notes re drying

 • ½ cup chopped walnuts